intave/documentation/guides/i04-agent.md

 will be used to store the original class bytes of server classes.

 Please note that Agent bypasses sandboxing of plugins.
-If you are isolating your plugins with java security features, you may want to not use the Agent.
+If you are isolating your plugins with java security features, you may want to not use Agent.

 ## Setup